 - Slide 3

 - Slide 4

 ...the other will change your future.

-Knot of Stone is a uniquely modern historical novel that begins and ends with an enigma—first a mass murder in South Africa, then a long-lost treatise called the Sierra Nevada.
-In 1510, when the Cape of Good Hope was still revered as a Portal to the Indies, the 1st Viceroy of Portuguese India was led ashore, attacked, slain and hurriedly buried in a shallow grave near the beach.
-The murder of Viceroy Francisco d’Almeida and sixty compatriots remains a mystery to this day.
+Knot of Stone is a unique historical novel that begins and ends with an enigma—an alleged mass murder in South Africa and a long-lost treatise, the Sierra Nevada.
+In 1510, when the Cape of Good Hope was still revered as a southern Portal to the Indies, the Viceroy of Portuguese India was led ashore, attacked, slain and hurriedly buried in a shallow grave.
+The death of Francisco d’Almeida and sixty-odd compatriots remains a mystery to this day.
 Was it the fulfillment of a prophecy or an act of poetic justice?
 Was it an ambush, a mutiny or even an assassination?
 And if so, was it instigated by Manuel I, then king of Portugal, or by a secret cabal within the Church of Rome?